Adirondack Nationals Car ShowVroom!

 I pulled into the empty parking lot at the corner of CR-11 and Valley Woods Road in Bolton Landing and parked.
 I was happy to find an empty lot and hoped I would be alone on the trails.
 I passed the metal gate, signed into the book at the trailhead, and started my hike.

 Every trail in this preserve is extremely well-marked.
 From the Valley Woods Road parking area, blue trail markers are nailed on trees and nearly always within view.
-The trail is obvious and can't be lost, being a broad logging road with springtime boot marks stuck deep in the mud.
+The trail is obvious and can't be lost since it's a broad logging road with springtime boot marks stuck deep in the mud.

 The hike was springtime cold in the shadows, and I jammed my hands into my pockets between photos to keep them warm.
 At the same time, the sun was poking through the trees, and the sky was a solid splash of blue, so I knew some warmth was coming.